githubtraining/reviewing-a-pull-request/responses/04_merging-pull-request.md

 ## Great work!

 Thanks for approving my pull request.
-Now that my pull request is approved, I can merge it into our project.
+Now, I can merge it into our project.

 <hr>